 Do you want to see something very exotic?
 Welcome to Point & Figure Charts, the type of chart that you probably have never heard of before.

 Point & Figure Charts (P&F) are unusual as they feature no timeline along the bottom horizontal chart axis.
 The P&F chart is made up only of price swings.
-The vertical price bar is arithmetic and shows only units of price.
-An “O” is plotted if the price moves down a whole price unit (for example 50 cents).
+The vertical price bar is arithmetic and shows only units of the price.
+An “O” is plotted if the price moves down a whole price unit, for example, 50 cents.

-Then when the price changes direction and starts to move upwards an “X” is marked in each box.
+Then when the price changes direction and starts to move upwards, an “X” is marked in each box.

 This filters out smaller price moves and enables us to focus on trend quality.
-Trend lines are always plotted either horizontally or at 45-degree angles.
+Trendlines are always plotted either horizontally or at 45-degree angles.

-P&F charts are an excellent tool for doing price target calculations.
+- P&F charts are an excellent tool for doing price target calculations.

-Learning this type of charting can be easiest when performing the charting by hand.
-That means you marking the “X” and “O” on a piece of paper.
+- Learning this type of charting can be easiest when performing the charting by hand.
+That means you are marking the “X” and “O” on a piece of paper.

 - P&F charting can also be very time-consuming.